 As a teacher, it is very important to promote positive mental health and wellbeing so that you’re not only looking after your students properly but you’re also looking after yourself.

-Given the stresses of last year, this has become even more crucial.
+Given the continued stresses many of us have been facing over the last year, this has become even more crucial.

 It can be easy to let mental health fall by the wayside as lesson preparation, marking, reports and parent-teacher meetings build up, so it’s vital to set time aside to focus on yourself and your wellbeing.